Who's Behind Listverse?

 If you work in any competitive, modern office, the chances are that you work long hours multiple times a week with little to no time to indulge in dramatic character arcs.
 It’s hard to execute intricate love plots involving multiple people across the city if you’re a fresher and have to do three jobs six days a week just to make the rent.

 In a similar vein, bosses in movies are surprisingly lenient.
 Have you ever seen a character at work who faces an emergency and asks a coworker to cover for him while he deals with it?
 Yeah, that doesn’t happen in real life as you can’t take over someone’s job as a personal favor in real life.

 For most people, meals in movies are perfectly normal affairs.
 Eating morsels of food is mostly a background activity and something that’s only added as a prop to the overall setting.

 When you think about it, people in movies should be terribly malnourished.
 If you notice characters eating anything in a movie, they seem to have a fundamental problem finishing it.
 How many times have you seen a character prepare a whole breakfast only to watch her kid, husband, or other side character take a bite of it and leave?

 We’re guessing a lot because it happens in many movies.

-We don’t have to tell you why this is inaccurate as people in real life usually do finish their meals.
+We don’t have to tell you why this is inaccurate as people usually finish their meals in real life.
 It’s one of the more harmless misconceptions from Hollywood as it hardly affects real-life situations.
 But it would still be rude to leave a meal midway in most social settings.

 1 Creepy Behavior Is Actually Love